IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

     # ... rest of the code
 ```

-Once again, test your work by hitting save, then reloading the script in FL
+Once again, test your work by hitting save and reloading the script in FL
 Studio.

-### Linking fast-forward and rewind
+### Linking fast forward and rewind

-Fast-forward and rewind buttons usually behave slightly differently to other
+Fast forward and rewind buttons usually behave slightly differently to other
 buttons.
-This is because they should only be active when they are pressed down,
+This is because they should only take effect when pressed,
-and should stop once they are lifted.
+and should have no effect once released.
 To accomplish this, we can add an `else`
 statement after our check for the `data2` value.

-For the fast-forward button, we should call [`transport.fastForward(2)`][transport.fastForward]
+For the fast forward button, we should call [`transport.fastForward(2)`][transport.fastForward]
-when the button is pressed to start fast-forwarding, and then
+when the button is pressed to start fast-forwarding, and
-`transport.fastForward(0)` when it is released to stop.
+`transport.fastForward(0)` when the button is released to stop.

 ```py  linenums="14"
 def OnMidiIn(event):